dejwk/roo_display/doc/programming_guide.md

 ![img1](images/img1.png)

-In section TODO(ref), we will explore how to draw other shapes, and how to use anti-aliasing.
+In a [later section](programming_guide.md#drawing-shapes), we will explore how to draw other shapes, and how to use anti-aliasing.

 ### Color